Skip to main content

 This project, undertaken by Hang Do and Robert Blackburn, investigated the motivations for, processes applied in and external support needs related to job creation in the UK by born global enterprises.
 The study also focused on analysing the characteristics of the created jobs and the effects of job creation on firm performance.
 The project, commissioned by the European Foundation for the Improvement of Living and Working Conditions (EUROFOUND), involved partners from five EU countries led by IKEI in Spain.

 The legal needs of small businesses: an analysis of small businesses' experience of legal problems, capacity and attitudes

 This research presented new empirical evidence on small businesses' experiences of legal problems and their strategies and actions in dealing with these problems.
-It drew upon a sample of over 10,000 small business respondents and included a longitudinal panel of over 1000.
-The analysis first examined the use of legal services by small firms and how this has changed; and second, modelled small firms' use of legal services to help identify the particular characteristics of firms in relation to the legal problems they face and how these are addressed.
+It drew upon a sample of over 10,000 small business respondents and included a longitudinal panel of over 1,000.
+The analysis first examined the use of legal services by small firms and how this has changed.
+Secondly, it modelled small firms' use of legal services to help identify the particular characteristics of firms in relation to the legal problems they face and how these are addressed.
 The research was commissioned by the Legal Services Board.

 Using secondary data from the Labour Force Survey, this project identified trends in UK freelance workforce numbers and in self-employment during the past 20 years.
 The data distinguished between those working freelance in main jobs and those working freelance in second jobs, with some other status in their main job.